robdas1/ng-shopping/README.md

 ## Overview

-This project is an Angular development, proof-of-concept.
+This project is an Angular development project.
 This simulated eCommerce site is intended to provide a recreational shopping experience.

 ## Standalone Components